 Federal regulations require local community involvement, therefore an IRB should be established at the school level to evaluate human research projects.
 An IRB at the school or ISEF Affiliated Fair level must consist of a minimum of three members.
 In order to eliminate conflict of interest, the Adult Sponsor, parents, the Qualified Scientist, and the Designated Supervisor who oversee a specific project must not serve on the IRB reviewing that project.
 Additional members are recommended to avoid conflict of interest and to increase the expertise of the committee.
 This IRB must include:

 b) a school administrator (preferably a principal or vice principal)

-c) and one of the following who is knowledgeable and capable of evaluating the physical and/or psychological risk involved in a given study: a psychologist, psychiatrist, medical doctor, licensed social worker, licensed clinical professional counselor, physician's assistant or registered nurse.
+c) and one of the following who is knowledgeable and capable of evaluating the physical and/or psychological risk involved in a given study: a psychologist, medical doctor, licensed social worker, licensed clinical professional counselor, physician's assistant, doctor of pharmacy or registered nurse.

 If the IRB needs an expert as one of its members and one is not in the immediate area, then documented contact with an external expert is appropriate and encouraged.
 A copy of the correspondence (e.g. email, fax, etc.) should be attached to Form 4 and can be used as the signature of that expert.

 IRBs exist at federally registered institutions (e.g., universities, medical centers, NIH, correctional facilities).
 The institutional IRB must initially review and approve all proposed research conducted at or sponsored, by that institution.
 The Adult Sponsor/local SRC is responsible for ensuring that the project is appropriate for a pre-college student and adheres to the ISEF rules.